-10 Stages of Grief & Strategies for HealingĀ
+10 Stages of Grief & Strategies for Healing

 10 stages of grief cycle , stages of grief cycle

-The KĆ¼bler-Ross model is the name of her grief theory.
-These phases of sorrow have been modified for other types of loss, even though they were initially developed for sick people.
-Here are these steps to follow the need to process the pain:
+The Kübler-Ross model is the name of her grief theory.
+These phases of grief have been adapted for other types of loss, even though they were initially developed for individuals with serious illnesses.
+Here are the steps to follow to process the pain:

 Denial

-A sense of disbelief or denial is the initial step of grief, where one refuses to accept the reality of loss.
-This defense mechanism temporarily relieves the pain, often manifesting as disbelief and numbness.
-It’s a natural reaction that helps to cushion the immediate shock when dealing with a loss.
+A sense of denial is the initial step of grief, where you refuse to accept the reality of loss.
+This defense mechanism temporarily relieves the pain, manifesting as a state of disbelief and numbness.
+It’s a natural reaction that helps you to cushion the immediate shock when dealing with a loss.

 Anger

-Anger, the next stage, is a raw and profound emotional response to loss.
-It often presents as frustration directed at oneself or around others, a rebellion against the unfairness of the situation, or resentment towards the pain caused by the loss.
+Anger, the next stage, is a raw emotional response to loss.
+It presents as frustration directed at yourself or around others, a rebellion against the unfairness of the situation, or resentment towards the pain caused by the loss.

 Bargaining

-Bargaining, another phase, is marked by attempts to negotiate or make deals, often with a higher power, in a desperate search to escape or reverse the loss.
-It reflects the struggle to find meaning and regain control in Isolation and the overall feeling of loneliness.
+Bargaining, another phase, is marked by attempts to negotiate or make deals with a higher power, in a desperate search to escape or reverse the loss.
+It reflects your struggle to find meaning and regain control in isolation, as well as the overall feeling of loneliness.

 Depression

 Deep sadness and hopelessness are hallmarks of depression.
-It’s a profound emotional decline into hopelessness characterized by strong emotions of emptiness, disinterest, and retreat from the outside world.
+It’s an emotional decline into hopelessness characterized by intense emotions of emptiness, disinterest, and retreat from the outside world.

 Acceptance

 The last step, acceptance, is the slow recognition and comprehension that life must continue despite the loss.
-Learning to cope with the loss, discovering a new purpose, and advancing with fortitude and hope are more important than forgetting or letting go.
+Learning to cope with loss, discovering a new purpose, and moving forward with fortitude and hope are more important than forgetting or letting go of the past.

 10 Stages of Grief